Duration: 1 day increments

-Outcome: Improved application of Scrum in your organization
+Outcome: Improved application of Agile practices in your organization

-Are you applying Scrum at your organization, but it’s not going quite as expected?
+Are you applying Scrum or other Agile practices at your organization, but it’s not going quite as expected?
 Need advice on how to keep your Scrum ceremonies timeboxed?
 Need help writing more effective user stories or acceptance criteria?
+Having trouble sticking to your WIP limits?

 You’re not alone!
-Even advanced Scrum Teams struggle with specific activities in Scrum.
-Expert Scrum Coaching is designed to help you address your struggles while paying particular attention to your organization’s culture.
-Coaching provides an unbiased observation of your Scrum implementation during which your Coach will identify and address impediments, provide expert advice and recommend adaptations for your unique environment.
+Even advanced Scrum and Agile Teams struggle with specific activities.
+Expert Coaching is designed to help you address your struggles while paying particular attention to your organization’s culture.
+Coaching provides an unbiased observation of your Agile implementation during which your Coach will identify and address impediments, provide expert advice and recommend adaptations for your unique environment.

-The overall goal of Coaching is to provide clarification and understanding of the ‘whys’ behind the Scrum framework so you can make well-informed decisions and continue to succeed long after we’ve gone.
+The overall goal of Coaching is to provide clarification and understanding of the ‘whys’ behind Agile practices so you can make well-informed decisions and continue to succeed long after we’ve gone.

 Common benefits of Coaching include: